openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 .. note::

-   The OpenEmbedded build system does not maintain ``PR`` information as part of the shared state (sstate) packages.
+   The OpenEmbedded build system does not maintain :term:`PR` information as part of the shared state (sstate) packages.
 If you maintain an sstate feed, it's expected that either all your building systems that contribute to the sstate feed use a shared PR Service, or you do not